Slimaniiiii/microservices/README.md

-Microservices With Eureka Client, Server and Spring Cloud Gateway [Houssem Slimani, Mohamed Aziz Saadaoui, Nidhal Mezni]
+Microservices With Eureka Client, Server and Spring Cloud Gateway Houssem Slimani | Mohamed Aziz Saadaoui | Nidhal Mezni

 This project has three microservices which are registered with Eureka Server.
 Spring Cloud Gateway is used to communicate to each of the service.
-Quick Start

-Note: Run as Springbootapp using Spring Tool Suite.

 Run discovery server.
 (PORT - 8761)